 These Purple and Black Kantha bedspreads on vivid printed fabrics come from the desert regions of Rajasthan where we buy them from a women's cooperative that ensures decent pay and provides a creche and schooling for the children.

-The simple embroidered motifs of elephants and peacocks on the red bedspread are a delightful use of satin and chain stitch, the repetition of the pattern gives a vibrancy and energy to the design.
-Next to it is a silk bedspread made from a patchwork of old Ikats.
-Ikat is the extraordinary weaving technique where the weft, and sometimes also the warp, threads are the dyed before the cloth is woven.
-Many countries across Asia from Indonesia to Uzbekistan claim to be the originators of this painstaking textile form.
+The simple embroidered motifs of elephants and peacocks on this single bedspread show a delightful use of satin and chain stitch, the repetition of the pattern gives a vibrancy and energy to the design.

 Striped, printed, checked, jacquard loomed, tie dyed, silk, cotton, jute, embroidered, appliquéd, handwoven, sequinned - the Indian textile tradition is more imaginative and varied than you could possibly imagine.
 Different regions, different castes, different religions all produce their own individual styles.
 If you want to see the amazing regional variations of Indian textiles, I'd recommend a trip to the sari collection at the Craft Museum at Pragati Maidan in Delhi.
 Not many people go there and it needs some love and attention but the fabrics are breathtaking.

 This Red Earth Bedspread is also from the collective that makes the Kantha Bedspreads.
 The popular patchwork design of squares within squares is a traditional geometric form that also creates the shapes in popular children's games that you see scratched into the ground.